Methodology for the calculation of returns

 Returns in international currency

 The fund is invested in international securities.
 Returns are generally measured in international currency – a weighted combination of the currencies in the fund’s benchmark index for equities and bonds.
-The fund’s currency basket consisted of 34 currencies at the end of first quarter 2018.
+The fund’s currency basket consisted of 34 currencies at the end of the second quarter of 2018.
 Unless otherwise stated, results are measured in this currency basket.

 The methodology for calculating returns on the funds managed by Norges Bank Investment Management is based on the international standard Global Investment Performance Standards (GIPS®).
 This is GIPS reports and the GIPS compliance manual, including formulae for calculating returns.